 We have a plastic version of this handheld juicer/reamer.
 It’s great for juicing citrus into recipes.
 We eat a lot of guacamole and fresh lime juice makes it so much better.

 I’ve found this reamer style of juicer produces a lot more juice than our old fold-over squeeze type of juicer.

 Living in a tiny space means being strategic about storage.
 Here are a few of our favorite things.

-A folding 15″ storage ottoman is the perfect size to store my Ninja Foodi air fryer pressure cooker combo.
-It doubles as a coffee table and footrest in our living room.
+A folding 15″ storage ottoman is the perfect size to store the Ninja Foodi air fryer pressure cooker combo.
+It doubles as a coffee table and footrest in our RV living room.